 0.09845,1.3600555.
 To use the entire content of the video, specify a start time of 0 and an end time of the full length of the video or "inf".
 For example,

-Here are some example rows for the CSV data files:
+Here are some example rows for a CSV data files:

 Multi-label on the same video segment: